Female tent camper walking dog on leash

 Rabies

-If you or your pet suffers a bite or a scratch, or has some other physical contact with a wild animal, contact your doctor or veterinarian immediately — a post-exposure vaccination may be necessary.
+Rabies can infect both pets and people.
+If you or your pet suffers a bite or a scratch, or has some other physical contact with a wild mammal, contact your doctor or veterinarian immediately — a post-exposure vaccination may be necessary.
+Bat bites and scratches can be easily missed; if you find a bat in a room with a pet or a nonverbal person, contact your veterinarian or doctor immediately.

-If a human or animal is exposed to rabies and does not receive treatment, the infection will be fatal.
-All pets should be vaccinated against rabies as a precaution.
+If a human or animal is exposed to rabies and is not treated, the infection will be fatal.
+All pets and other domestic animals (such as horses) should be vaccinated against rabies as a precaution.

 What to Look For in Animals